Proportional representation: 20th century

 In Russia, Leon Trotsky had proposed the election of a new Soviet presidium with other socialist parties on the basis of proportional representation in September 1917.

 In the UK, the 1917 Speaker's Conference recommended STV for all multi-seat Westminster constituencies, but it was only applied to university constituencies, lasting from 1918 until 1950, when the last of those constituencies were abolished.

+An occupation-based form of PR was put forward by Canadian agrarian leader Henry Wise Wood in 1919.
+The "group government" concept was defended in Alberta political activist William Irvine's 1920 book The Farmers in Politics.
+It echoes some visions of syndicalist government.

 In Ireland, STV was used in 1918 in the Dublin University constituency and was introduced for devolved elections in 1921.

 STV is currently used for two national lower houses of parliament: Ireland, since independence (as the Irish Free State) in 1922; and Malta, since 1921, long before independence in 1966.
 In Ireland, two attempts were made by Fianna Fáil governments to abolish STV and replace it with the first-past-the-post plurality system.
 Both attempts were rejected by voters in referendums held in 1959 and again in 1968.
 STV is also prescribed for all other elections in Ireland, including that of the presidency, although it is there effectively the alternative vote, as it is an election with a single winner.

 It is also used for the Northern Ireland Assembly and European and local authorities, Scottish local authorities, some New Zealand and Australian local authorities, the Tasmanian (since 1907) and Australian Capital Territory assemblies, where the method is known as Hare–Clark, and the city council in Cambridge, Massachusetts (since 1941).